8 Statements [stmt.stmt]

 • begin-expr and end-expr are determined as follows:

-• if the for-range-initializer is an expression of array type R, begin-expr and end-expr are range and range + N, respectively, where N is the array bound.
+• if the type of range is a reference to an array type R, begin-expr and end-expr are range and range + N, respectively, where N is the array bound.

 If R is an array of unknown bound or an array of incomplete type, the program is ill-formed;

-• if the for-range-initializer is an expression of class type C, and searches in the scope of C ([class.member.lookup]) for the names begin and end each find at least one declaration, begin-expr and end-expr are range.begin() and range.end(), respectively;
+• if the type of range is a reference to a class type C, and searches in the scope of C ([class.member.lookup]) for the names begin and end each find at least one declaration, begin-expr and end-expr are range.begin() and range.end(), respectively;

 • otherwise, begin-expr and end-expr are begin(range) and end(range), respectively, where begin and end undergo argument-dependent lookup ([basic.lookup.argdep]).